CULTURE

 DEBATING

-Danville selects a Debating team every year to represent the school at the annual National All Girls’ School Festival.
+Each year, Danville also selects a team to represent the school at the annual National All Girls’ School Festival, providing valuable opportunities for growth, collaboration and competition.

 TOASTMASTERS